jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

 ![20m Band](../assets/20m_band.jpeg)

-Amateur transmissions are not a foot frewqnecies but takes up some spectrum either or both sides of that frequency.
+Amateur transmissions are not only on spot freqenecies but takes up some spectrum either or both sides of that frequency.

+The Mode used will adjust the bandwidth required for the transmission.
+A CW signal is relatively small compared with an SSB and AM signal.

 > Amateurs must ensure that their signal is entirely within the allocated frequency band.

+An AM signal on 7.100 Mhz will occupy the bands by from 7.097 to 7.103 Mhz because an AM signal is typically 6 Kilo Hertz wide centralised on the dial/spot frequency.

 ### Frequency and Wavelength